samsquire/ideas2/README.md

 # 8. Active Slides

-It should be possible to make decisions in a company via presentation software if slides accurately represent processes of the company and through data collection within the presentation software.
-Presentation software becomes an interactive system.
+It should be possible to make decisions in a company via presentation software if slides accurately represent processes of the company and through data collection within the software.
+Presentation software can be an interactive system.
 I imagine anybody can connect to the presentation software via mobile device by Wifi.
-I imagine presentations depictions of models (flow diagrams) and frameworks (smartart) could be executable by a workflow engines.
-So how companies say they are going to run, is actually how they run.
-There could be an app store of integrations with presentations for showing information that is up-to-date and live; such as pulling in sales data from internal systems.
+People can run a company via presentation by creating models (flow diagrams) and frameworks (smartart) that are executable by a workflow engines.
+How companies say they are going to run, is actually how they run.
+There could be an app store of backend integrations with presentations for showing information that is up-to-date and live; such as pulling in sales data from internal systems and making changes to backend systems.

 # 9. Scheduled Society and Virtual Placements